 Sydney knows something is wrong.
 Her friend got her some documents on VerenTech illicitly and has been missing since then, not responding to any messages even though it looks like she is typing.
 Her neighbor Mr. Perkins disappears one day without saying goodbye to anyone.
 People who want to get her house keeps calling her or showing up at her door.
 A man shows up with policemen to claim the community garden, a space that her mom had gotten a deed for from the city.
 The police accompany him, and he destroys the garden before putting a padlock on the gate.

 Sydney and Theo Team Up

 Theo shows up at Sydney’s worried about her once he hears about the garden.
-She breaks down and tell him everything, about her mother dying and being buried in the garden.
+She breaks down and tells him everything, about her mother dying and being buried in the garden.
 She couldn’t tell anyone because her mother had been cheated out of her house by an unscrupulous company.
-They provided funds to help her pay her medical bills but the amount owed ballooned.
+They provided funds to help her pay her medical bills, but the amount owed ballooned.
 Suddenly, they owned her house and while she could live in it while she was alive, they would own it when she died.
-She’s been trying to get help to fight them but had no success.
+She’s been trying to get help to fight them, but had no success.

 The Plot Thickens

 Theo and Sydney share what they found out about VerenTech.
 They have a constellation of companies including a realty and a bank.
 They put the pieces together and realize that VerenTech is may have been planning something involving Gifford Place for years, and everything is coming to a head.
 Now Black people are being killed and their property stolen.
 VerenTech has the power and police connections to watch a new family move into Mr. Perkins place beside her own.
 They even had his dog, claiming they got it from the pound.
 That last detail really cinched that something was wrong.
 Theo took Sydney to Kim’s apartment.
 (I’m not sure why they didn’t just go to hers.)